NicolasAppsDevelopment/Sentinel/README.md

 If you use ssh for this step don't forget to **enable ssh in** the configuration of the Raspberry Pi :
 `sudo raspi-config` -> "Interface Opiions" -> "SSH" -> Enable -> Yes -> OK

-Be in root user to do the script : `su -`

 ### Here the script and how to execute it :
 `sudo nano setup_sentinel.sh`
 Add the content of "setup_sentinel.sh" (in git) into the file in the Raspberry Pi